 - an audioguide available in French, English, German, Spanish, Italian and Russian

 - a guided tour including skip-the-line access to the Basilica

 - or a guided tour of the Doge’s Palace and St. Mark’s Basilica including skip-the-line accesses to both monuments

 Before visiting St. Mark’s Basilica

 Please note that proper dress is required to enter St. Mark’s Basilica.
-Make sure your shoulders and legs are covered (you can bring a scarf or a shawl to cover yourself during the visit if you are wearing shorts or a tank top).
+Make sure your shoulders and legs are covered (you can bring a scarf or a shawl if you are wearing shorts or a tank top).